 A German Breakfast and a Posh Drive

 After your well-deserved rest, you’ll need to fuel-up at Kuby’s – a German deli/restaurant that is not for the faint of heart.
 After some sausage and eggs, drive around Highland Park and check out where the rich-and-famous of Dallas live.
-Cruise down Lakeside Dr. to Beverly Dr. Wilbur David Cook, who designed Beverly Hills, was asked to do the same in Highland Park, so you may see some similarities.
+Cruise down Lakeside Dr. to see the work of Dr. Wilbur David Cook, who designed Beverly Hills as well as Highland Park (you may see some similarities).
 You can stop at Southern Methodist University and stroll through the campus.
 If you like Spanish and Renaissance art, visit the Meadows Museum.

 Highland Park Village offers you some of the top boutiques in town – from Balenciaga to Tom Ford.
 If you want something a bit more moderate, North Park Mall just minutes away is one of the nicest in the country.

-Dust off the boots you bought yesterday, iron a crease on those jeans and let’s channel your inner Urban Cowboy (again).
-Cowboys Red River Saloon is one of Dallas oldest, and still one of the best places 2-step the night away.
-The house band is great, the beer is cold, and the mechanical bulls run wild.
+Dust off the boots you bought yesterday, iron a crease on those jeans, and let’s channel your inner Urban Cowboy (again).
+Cowboys Red River Saloon is one of oldest establishments in Dallas and still one of the best places to 2-step the night away.
+The house band is great, the beer is cold, and the mechanical bulls run wild!

 In two days, you can enjoy a taste of the what Dallas has to offer.
 Remember, you will need to rent a car, so make sure you add a rental reservation to your itinerary.